 Please let us know of any changes or cancellations as soon as possible so that we are able to welcome another applicant.

 Do I need a VISA?

 Yes!
-While you can obtain a visa at any border upon arrival, we recommended obtaining one through the Mozambican Embassy in your home country in advance of your departure.
-The border visa is a 30-day, single-entry visa and costs ~$80 US.
-If you wish to stay longer than one month, you will need to apply at an embassy in your home country to obtain a single-entry visa that can be extended in Maxixe (100km north of Zavora), or a multiple-entry tourist visa for 90 days (this requires a trip to the border every 30 days at your own cost).
+While in theory you can obtain a visa at any border upon arrival, this has become inconsistent over the years.
+Therefore, we recommended obtaining one through the Mozambican Embassy in your home country in advance of your departure.
+We recommend obtaining a single-entry tourist visa which will be valid for 30 days.
+If you wish to stay longer than one month, you will need to extend your visa in Maxixe (100km north of Zavora) for a maximum of 90 days.
+There is also the option of a multiple-entry tourist visa for 90 days, however this requires a trip to the border every 30 days at your own cost.